xinjiav3/NileBrownGame/navigation/flaskhome.md

 ## Getting Started with Your Project

 1. **Setup Flask Environment:** Download VS Code and install dependencies, including flask.
-This should be in

-2. **Explore CRUD Operations:** Create a simple database-driven application by forking/using the teacher's backend.
-Use  Flask to perform CRUD operations.
+2. **Explore CRUD Operations:** Create a simple database-driven application by forking/generating a template using the teacher's backend.
+Use  Flask  Restful API to add CRUD operations.
+Test with Postman.

 3. **Implement JWT Authentication:** Secure your Flask application using JWT tokens for user authentication and authorization.

-4. **Adopt Agile Practices:** Begin your project with an Agile mindset, breaking down tasks into manageable iterations, establish roles for teammates, being flexible and understanding, etc.
+4. **Adopt Agile Practices:** Begin your project with an Agile mindset, breaking down tasks into manageable iterations, establishing roles for teammates, being flexible and understanding, etc.

-Explore the navbar and experiment with creating users,  logging in, profile creation, admin privileges, etc. Here are some sample questions to guide you: Can you create the same user twice?
-Do you get an error, and if so, what  type error do you get?
+Explore the navbar and experiment with creating users,  logging in, profile creating,  etc. Here are some sample questions to guide you: Can you create the same user twice?
+Do you get an error, and if so, what  type  of error do you get?
 Can you see all the users if you are logged in as a regular user, or do you need to be an admin?
-By experimenting and taking a look at the code, you can be prepared to start your trimester project, and use this knowledge in your Collegeboard Create Performance Task
+By experimenting and taking a look at the code, you can be prepared to start your trimester project, and use this knowledge in your Collegeboard Create Performance Task.

 Happy coding!